jrbourbeau/jrbourbeau.github.io/content/posts/creating-dask-performance-reports.md

 This will create a report with information about your cluster during the time the code inside the `performance_report` context block was running.

 And that's it!
-Go forth and use performance reports.
+Go forth and use performance reports 🎉